Vishwajeet-29-pro/Spring-boot-box/README.md

   - A simple application with handle the Role based Access Control.
   - Created RESTful APIs with Role based authorization.
   - Created test to handle Role based authorization.

+### **6. app-reactive-webflux-basic**

+- **Purpose**: Kick-start with Spring Reactive Webflux.
+- **Features**:
+    - A simple application with handle the Tasks (same as todo application).
+    - Created RESTful APIs with help of Reactive Components such as Mono, Flux.
+    - Created test to handle CRUD operations.

 ---